Pranava116/nxu/README.md

 ⸻

-**Upcoming Milestones**
+**Roadmap**

-Phase 1 — Kernel Foundation
+Phase 1 — Foundation

 * Timer Interrupts
 * Physical Memory Manager
-* Basic Kernel Heap
+* Kernel Heap
+* Basic Debug Infrastructure

+⸻

 Phase 2 — Core Kernel

 * Scheduler
 * Virtual Memory
 * Process Management
+* System Calls

+⸻

 Phase 3 — System Services

 * Filesystem
 * Userspace
-* System Calls
+* ELF Loader

+⸻

 Phase 4 — Networking

 * Network Stack
-* Capability-based Networking
+* Capability-based Networking Research
 * Secure Communication

 ⸻

-**Why NXU?**

-Modern operating systems have evolved over decades to support countless hardware platforms and workloads.

-NXU is an opportunity to revisit operating system design from first principles, studying every subsystem before deciding how it should exist.

-Sometimes that journey will lead to the same solutions used today.

-Sometimes it won’t.

-Both outcomes are valuable.
+Phase 5 — Developer Platform

+* SDK
+* Documentation
+* Testing Infrastructure
+* Hardware Support

 ⸻

+**Current Focus**

+The immediate objective is simple:

+Build a stable kernel foundation before introducing additional complexity.

+Each subsystem is designed, implemented, documented, and understood before moving to the next milestone.

+Progress is intentionally incremental.

+⸻

+**Repository Structure**

+boot/          Boot process
+kernel/        Core kernel
+drivers/       Hardware drivers
+include/       Kernel headers
+docs/          Technical documentation
+tools/         Development tools

+⸻

+**Documentation**

+Every subsystem should answer four questions:

+1. Why does it exist?
+2. What problem does it solve?
+3. How does NXU implement it?
+4. What improvements are planned?

+Documentation is considered part of the implementation.

+⸻

 **Contributing**

-NXU welcomes people who enjoy learning.
+NXU welcomes contributors who enjoy learning.

-You don’t have to be a kernel expert.
+You do not need prior kernel development experience.

-Contributions are welcome in:
+Contributions are welcome in areas such as:

 * Documentation
 * Architecture discussions
 * Kernel development
+* Driver development
 * Testing
 * Tooling
 * Design reviews

-Great systems are built by communities—not individuals.
+Curiosity, thoughtful discussion, and respectful collaboration are valued more than experience.

 ⸻

 **Project Status**

-NXU is currently an early-stage research project under active development.
+NXU is an early-stage research operating system under active development.

-Expect frequent changes as ideas evolve and implementations improve.
+Interfaces, architecture, and implementation details may evolve as understanding improves.

+This repository documents that journey openly.

 ⸻

-Founder

-**Alexander**
+**Vision**

+Computing has evolved through decades of engineering decisions.

+NXU exists to revisit those decisions from first principles.

+Not to reject the past.

+But to understand it deeply enough to build thoughtfully for the future.

+⸻

+**Founder**

+Alexander

 Founder, NXU Project

 Building in public.

 Learning in public.

-Engineering from first principles
+Engineering from first principles.

+⸻

+*“Reality defines the constraints.
+Engineering designs the solution.”